lebedov/ipyk/README.rst

 -------
 This software is licensed under the
 `BSD License <http://www.opensource.org/licenses/bsd-license>`_.
-See the included `LICENSE`_ file for more information.
+See the included `LICENSE.rst`_ file for more information.

 .. _LICENSE.rst: LICENSE.rst